percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/howtos/recipes_ibkx_local.rst

   $ chown -R mysql:mysql /var/lib/mysql

-Now the :term:`datadir` contains the restored data.
+Now the `datadir` contains the restored data.
 You are ready to start the server.